 The TAIC Act gives strong confidentiality protections to the information we gather.
 TAIC may only use information collected under the provisions of the TAIC Act for the inquiry process.
 It is an offence for inquiry information to be disclosed except in accordance with the Act.
 If a Commission report refers to an individual, it is by their role and not by name.

-The TAIC website has further information about TAIC’s inquiry processes: https://taic.org.nz/how-we-work.
+The TAIC website has further information about TAIC’s inquiry processes: taic.org.nz/how-we-work.

-If you have any questions about our information gathering activities, or believe TAIC has not acted in accordance with this transparency statement, you can contact us at the following address:
+If you have any questions about our information gathering and holding activities, or believe TAIC has not acted in accordance with its transparency statement or other obligations, you can contact us at the following address:

 Transport Accident Investigation Commission